Last updated on June 14th, 2018 at 04:52 pm

-After finally signing up for my first race of 2017, I was reminded of the great tips I had in an older post about How to Get Motivated.
-I thought, what better place to put this repost it in one of my MotivateMe Monday post.
+After finally signing up for my first race of 2017, I was reminded of the great tips I have on how to get Motivated.

 How do you get yourself back in the game when you’ve been out of it for so long?
 It’s not easy.
-I’m sharing your some of my most successful strategies on today’s post.
-The single most effective strategy to get motivated that I have experienced myself and observed in a many others as well it to sign yourself up for a challenge.
+I’m sharing with you some of my most successful strategies in today’s post.
+The single most effective strategy to get motivated that I have experienced myself and observed in many others as well it to sign yourself up for a challenge.
 A few weeks ago, I did just that.
 I signed myself up for my first race of 2017.

 I was surprised to see that my team quickly grew to 10 members.
 Some of them don’t really know what they signed up for!
 Sshhh, don’t tell them, but here it is: